Author: <span>Robert Narem</span>

 Most likely, pocket gophers are storing the heads, or shelling out and storing the seeds, as there are usually mounds nearby, but my friend Ben Lardy suggested Franklin’s ground squirrels.
 Whoever or whatever is clipping and gathering the seedheads does so without harming the plants, which are still waving in the breeze, headless.
 Waiting for Ichabod Crane, I guess.
 In any case, I still hope to gather a substantial amount of stiff sunflower heads, though they aren’t ready yet.
 We will see what is left in a couple weeks.

 This mystery of the sunflower thief is a good example of what draws me to these hills.
 I am increasingly protective of my time at the prairies and sometimes almost desperate for the opportunity to immerse myself in prairie life.
 My mortality is like a garment I wear these days, and fall has become very poignant to me.
-My breathing, and thus my stamina, are touchy.
+My breathing, and thus my stamina, is touchy.
 My trach means that I am always a half step from pneumonia.
 The days I spent at the prairie last week were warm and sunny, but now we are in for several days of cold fall rain reminding me of summer’s loss.
 But even with the rain I am drawn to the prairie hills.
 They call me with a gentle song: “Come to us.
 Abide with us.
 Join with our warmth and our life.
 Commune with us and become whole”

 Speculations on Natural History